Quantum Elastic Network Models and their Application to Graphene: QENMs: Application to Graphene

 \subsection{Initial state}

-Our idea to work on the $D=2$ space is rather simple.
-We will employ an additional ancilla qubit whose state $\ket{x}$, $x\in\{0,1\}$ will denote whether the quantum system describes the dynamics of the graphene in the $x$ or $y$ axis.
-Extending this to larger dimensions is straightforward and can be done by employing additional ancilla qubits (i.e. $\log D$ ancilla qubits for a $D$-dimensional simulation).
+As we already discussed, the dynamics of a planar graphene sheet can be described in a $D=2$ dimensional space.
 Since all the building blocks were properly defined in the previous sections, we can now explain the exact steps to prepare the initial state in Eq. \eqref{eq:initial_state}.
-We will thoroughly explain how the initial state can be prepared in the following two scenarios: i) when the carbon atoms are initialized in their reference structure (with zero relative displacements) and ii) when the atoms are initialized with small displacements $x_i \leq 1\si{\angstrom}$.
+We explain how the initial state can be prepared in the following two scenarios: i) when the carbon atoms are initialized in their reference structure (with zero relative displacements) and ii) when the atoms are initialized with small displacements $x_i \ll 1.42\si{\angstrom}$\footnote{The carbon-carbon bond length in graphene is approximately $1.42\si{\angstrom}$}.

-Recall that the quantum circuits that prepare the states that encode the Maxwell-Boltzmann velocities and the initial positions were defined in Sec. \ref{sec:QENMs}.
+Recall that the quantum circuits that prepare the states encoding the Maxwell-Boltzmann velocities and the initial positions were defined in Sec. \ref{sec:QENMs}.
 From now on, we will refer to these unitaries as $U_{\text{vel}}$ and $U_{\text{pos}}$ respectively.
-We will also use a lower index to indicate the number of qubits in each register.
-We employ an additional ancilla qubit, and define the operator $U_{\text{enc}}= \ket{0}\bra{0} \otimes U_{\text{vel}} + \ket{1}\bra{1}\otimes U_{\text{pos}}$ acting as:
+We will also use a lower index (when needed) to indicate the number of qubits in each register.
+We will show how the initial state in Eq. \ref{eq:initial_state} can be encoded in a quantum state of $2n+3$ qubits as: